Zagreb Resolution: Zagreb conference

 Ante Pavelić chaired the 2–3 March 1918 conference that produced the Zagreb Resolution.

 In 1918, the Yugoslav Club launched an initiative to improve collaboration among political parties representing the South Slavs in Austria-Hungary and endorsing the programme of unification of Croats, Slovenes, and Serbs.
 The initiative was described by the Yugoslav Club as "national concentration" for unification in a common state.
 However, they did not elaborate on the method or desired outcomes of such unification.

 On 2–3 March, a conference was held in Zagreb with the aim of implementing the cooperation proposed by the Yugoslav Club.
-It was presided by Ante Pavelić, the leader of the SSP which assumed the leading role in implementation of the Yugoslav program and the Yugoslav Club's proposal in Croatia-Slavonia.
+It was presided by Ante Pavelić, the leader of the Milinovci which assumed the leading role in implementation of the Yugoslav program and the Yugoslav Club's proposal in Croatia-Slavonia.
 The conference boasted 43 attendees, drawn from the ranks of political opposition.
-In addition to the SSP, the meeting was attended by a group of HSK dissidents, a group of politicians affiliated with the Zagreb-based Catholic daily Novine, members of the Social Democratic Party of Croatia and Slavonia, the SLS, the National Progressive Party, as well as several politicians from Bosnia and Herzegovina, Dalmatia, Istria, and Međimurje.
+In addition to the Milinovci, the meeting was attended by a group of HSK dissidents, a group of politicians affiliated with the Zagreb-based Catholic daily Novine, members of the Social Democratic Party of Croatia and Slavonia, the SLS, the National Progressive Party, as well as several politicians from Bosnia and Herzegovina, Dalmatia, Istria, and Međimurje.
 The Croatia-Slavonia's ruling HSK and opposition Croatian People's Peasant Party were invited, but did not attend.